COVID-19 Consumer Information and Resources

-05/06/20: Attorney General Xavier Becerra Warns Consumers to Beware of Scams Related to Economic Impact Stimulus Payments
+- 05/06/20: Attorney General Xavier Becerra Warns Consumers to Beware of Scams Related to Economic Impact Stimulus Payments

 Many Californians are struggling to afford their student loan payments during the COVID-19 emergency.
 The federal government has taken various actions that may assist you.
 These protections were recently extended and are now set to expire on September 30, 2021.
 Note that these actions apply ONLY to your federally held student loans.
 This includes Direct Loans and Federal Family Education Loans (FFEL) loans owned by the U.S. Department of Education.
 It does not include privately owned FFEL loans, Perkins loans held by institutions such as universities, or other private loans.
 Contact your student-loan servicer to get more information, or log on to your online account at www.studentaid.gov.

-Forbearance - A Temporary Pause on Your Payments: All borrowers with federally held student loans will automatically have their payments suspended through December 31, 2020.
-Any auto debit payments made between March 13, 2020 and December 31, 2020 can be refunded to you.
+Forbearance - A Temporary Pause on Your Payments: All borrowers with federally held student loans will automatically have their payments suspended through September 30, 2021.
+Any auto debit payments made between March 13, 2020 and September 30, 2021 can be refunded to you.
 You will need to contact your loan servicer to request that your payment be refunded.
 Unless these federal protections are extended, your payments will start again in October 2021.

 Because of the interest waiver, your balance will not grow while your loans are in forbearance.
 While your payments are suspended, these months WILL count toward your monthly payments for purposes of Public Service Loan Forgiveness (PSLF), income-driven repayment (IDR) plan forgiveness, and other types of loan forgiveness, so long as you continue to meet the other requirements for these programs.
 As the forbearance period comes to an end on September 30, 2021, you should carefully monitor your e-mail and regular mail for a notice from your loan servicer advising when you need to recertify your income-driven repayment plan.
 Remember you can recertify at any time – if your income has gone down, recertification may reduce your monthly payment.